vitran96/evershop-docs/docs/development/getting-started/introduction.md

 description: EverShop is a full stack React Ecommerce platform that helps developing an e-commerce store.
 EverShop is a flexible with both admin panel and front store are extensible.
 ---

-# EverShop – A Free React Ecommerce Platform Introduction
+# EverShop – An Open-Source React Ecommerce Platform Introduction

 Welcome to the EverShop.
 A React Ecommerce Platform!